 As the terrestrial ecosystem-atmosphere gas fluxes1 are projected to be a major determinant of future climate, and considering that climate change also has a strong effect on average wind speeds across the planet, addressing these uncertainties will require a multi-disciplinary approach that uses modelling to provide a way to interpolate over a broad range of soil types, winds and soil saturation levels once their assumptions, parameters and predictions have been validated using field-based measurements.
 This work done under this PhD would be a significant contribution to those efforts.

-If the focus will be on the atmospheric code, a week should be spent at one the training workshops for use of the WRF mesoscale code staffed by members of the National Center for Atmospheric Research.
+To understand the origins of the small-scale reanalysis data to be used, which would be blended from mesoscale-numerics plus global observations, a week should be spent at one the training workshops for use of the WRF mesoscale code staffed by members of the National Center for Atmospheric Research.
 Either in Boulder, Colorado or the biennial workshop run in the UK for European users.

-Partner for Professor Kerr on mesoscale modelling is with the Met Office branch at Reading University group on Convective-scale Modelling Research.
+Partner for Prof. Kerr on mesoscale modelling is with the Met Office branch at Reading University group on Convective-scale Modelling Research.

 1. Holmen, K., and Jaffe, D.A., (2000) in Earth System Science, S.S.
 Butcher, R.J.
 Charlson, H. Rodhe, G.H Orians, Eds.
 (Elsevier, London, 2000) chaps.
 11-12.